-To learn more about how Stacy Blackman Consulting can help with your HEC Paris essays, don’t hesitate to contact us.
+Don’t hesitate to contact us to learn more about how Stacy Blackman Consulting can help with your HEC Paris essays.
 For more details on the HEC Paris essays and application requirements, visit the HEC Paris website.

 Essay 1: Why are you applying to the HEC MBA Program now?
 What is the professional objective that will guide your career choice after your MBA, and how will the HEC MBA contribute to the achievement of this objective?
 (500 words max.)

 Describing your career goals is the first task in this HEC Paris essay.
-Also, why now is the right time for an MBA and why HEC Paris is your choice.
+Also, why now is the right time for an MBA, and why HEC Paris is your choice.
 Also, you will want to explain past experiences, but avoid reciting your resume.
-In addition, think about the key moments in your career that can highlight your skills.
+In addition, think about the critical moments in your career that can highlight your skills.

 Focus on some mini-stories to tell.
 Then, you can explain your career choice with specifics.
 Within which industry do you want to work?
 What will be your function (marketing or finance, for example)?
 Do you have any desires for location and aspirations to impact the global economy?

 Also, note that HEC Paris has successfully assisted students with career changes and entrepreneurial dreams.
 If you are looking for a new career after your MBA, HEC may be the perfect place.
 Thorough school research will help you make the case to the admissions committee.
 Also, you should explain the classes, professors, and student activities that will help you achieve your goals.

 Essay 2: What do you consider your most significant life achievement?
 (250 words max.)